Technology | Updated: May 14, 2026

 Apple Car Key: Functions completely offline without requiring cellular or WiFi connections.
 The iPhone and vehicle authenticate locally through NFC or UWB without contacting Apple servers, ensuring reliability even in areas with no network coverage.

-Toyota Digital Key: Requires cellular data for account verification and initial key provisioning.
+Toyota Digital Key: Needs cellular data for account verification and initial key provisioning.
 Local Bluetooth handles day-to-day operation, though loss of cellular service can impact key management features, creating challenges in remote areas.

 Why Some Manufacturers Still Resist

-Apple Car Key adoption grew from one manufacturer in 2020 to 20 by end of 2025, with 13 more committed for 2026.
-Yet major brands remain absent or uncommitted: Toyota, Honda (Acura announced but Honda brand unconfirmed), Nissan, Mazda, Subaru, Volkswagen, Stellantis brands excluding RAM, and most Chinese domestic manufacturers.
+Apple Car Key adoption grew from one manufacturer in 2020 to 23 by May 2026, with ten more on Apple’s announced list.
+Yet major brands remain either absent entirely or, in Toyota’s case, only partially committed.
+Toyota ships Apple Car Key on a single model behind a subscription paywall.
+Honda (Acura announced but Honda brand unconfirmed), Nissan, Mazda, Subaru, Volkswagen, Stellantis brands excluding RAM, and most Chinese domestic manufacturers offer no Apple Car Key support at all.

 The resistance stems from three factors: subscription revenue, data control, and development resources.